-The mean annual precipitation (2002-2022) is 308 mm, while the mean annual potential evapotranspiration is ~1200 mm, with a corresponding aridity index of 3.9.
-Annual precipitation was 384 mm in 2013 and 396 mm in 2014.
-Average temperature for the year preceding sampling was 9.6 degrees C for 2013 and 9.0 degrees C for 2014.
-All together, the 12 month Standardized Precipitation Evaporation Index (SPEI) (Vicente-Serrano, Beguería and López-Moreno, 2010) was exceptionally anomalously low prior to the 2013 seeding application, and closer to normal preceding the second seed application (Fig. 1A).

-Erskine et al. (2006) described the topographic attributes based on a survey-grade 5-m digital elevation model (DEM), which revealed potential flowpaths and accumulation areas along with variable slopes up to 13%.
-Mapped soil units are Wagonwheel coarse silty loam (a

-coarse-silty, mixed, superactive, mesic Aridic Calciustept), Colby fine silty loam (a fine-silty, mixed, superactive, calcareous, mesic Aridic Ustorthent), and Kim fine sandy loam (a fine-loamy, mixed, active, calcareous, mesic Ustic Torriorthents).
-Detailed soil horizons and textural information are given in Green and Erskine (2011, Table 1).
-We note that, after the establishment of perennial vegetation under CRP, there has been no surface runoff whereas numerous runoff events were observed pre-CRP.

 Field sampling

-In June 2022, we sampled 88 5 m x 5 m plots that were collocated with areas previously sampled for soil C (Sherrod, Erskine and Green, 2015), aligned with a 5m digital elevation model (DEM) (Erskine et al., 2006).
-Within each plot, we established 4, 0.1 m2 subplots at random locations.
-In each subplot, we used ocular estimates to measure the fractional cover of every species, as well as the cover of bare soil, litter, and rocks.
+In June 2022, we sampled 88 5 m x 5 m plots that were collocated with areas previously sampled for soil macronutrients (Sherrod, Erskine and Green, 2015), aligned with a 5m digital elevation model (DEM) (Erskine et al., 2006).
+Each of the 12 strips had about 7 plots, with 49 plots in the strips seeded in 2014, and 39 plots sampled for the strips sampled in 2013 )Figure S1).
+Within each plot, we established 4, 0.1 m2 subplots (31.6 cm x 31.6 cm) at random locations.
+In each subplot, we used ocular estimates to measure the fractional cover of every species, as well as the cover of bare ground, litter, and rocks.
 We measured the maximum height of each species in each subplot, and did a gridded plant walkabout to detect all species in the 25 m2 plot.

 Ancillary data

+Erskine et al. (2006) described the topographic attributes based on a survey-grade 5-m digital elevation model (DEM), which revealed potential flowpaths and accumulation areas along with variable slopes up to 13%.
 The DEM was used to create grids of topographic wetness index (TWI), topographic position index (TPI), slope, and folded aspect.
 Four or more frequency domain sensors (SentekTM) (Schwank et al., 2006) were installed at 18 locations at depths ranging from 30 to 170 cm to measure hourly soil moisture from 2002-2018.
 Each of 18 locations has sensors at a depth of 30 cm.
 Soil temperature was measured using stand-alone thermocouple sensors (Onset WaterTempProTM) at a 30 cm depth near each Sentek probe (Green and Erskine, 2011).
+Sixteen of these sensors were installed in two lines in adjacent strips in the eastern side of the field that captured the range of topographic variability of the field, and 2 more were placed at the far western edge of the field.
+The 30cm sensors represent soil moisture from 25-35 cm.
+Sensors needed to be buried at this depth to allow the farmer to apply shallow tillage while the field was in wheat/fallow rotation.